awwaiid/thelackthereof/Music_Gear_and_Setup.md

 == Configuration and Helper Scripts ==

 I have one script named 'musicstuff.sh' what gets things going, primarily Jack.
-I plug in my hardware first, then fire it up.
-It differentiates between when I run in laptop-only mode and when I run with my io2 plugged in.

-{code}
-#!/bin/sh

-# Jack GUI and jackd itself
-if grep -q io2 /proc/asound/cards ; then
-  echo "Runing with iO2"
-  qjackctl -s -p io2normal &
-else
-  echo "Running with onboard sound" qjackctl -s -p laptopmode & fi

-# Give jack a few seconds to get started
-sleep 3

-# PulseAudio -> Jack
-pacmd load-module module-jack-source channels=2 pacmd load-module module-jack-sink channels=2 pacmd set-default-sink jack_out

-# Nice GUI connection manager
-patchage -A &

-# Magical bridge between legacy ALSA midi and jack
-a2jmidid -e &
-{code}
+One of the things that it calls out to is a [http://alsa.opensrc.org/Jack_and_Loopback_device_as_Alsa-to-Jack_bridge Alsa-to-Jack Bridge].